How is chronic vein disease diagnosed?

 - Talk to your doctor about an exercise plan to strengthen calf muscles

-Learn More: Living with Vein Disease
+Learn More: Living with Vein Disease (Coming soon)

 If basic treatment alone is not able to control your symptoms, or if you have more severe CVI, non-healing ulcers, or disease in your deep leg veins, further treatment may be necessary to relieve symptoms and prevent dangerous complications such as blood clots.
 Which treatment is best for you depends on which veins are affected, how severe the disease is, and your general health.